aspose-ocr/Aspose.OCR-API-References/english/python-java/asposeocr/_index.md

 ## asposeocr module

-Use the AsposeOcr class to perform text extraction from images, ImageProcessing for pre‑OCR enhancements, and Resources to access bundled language data and models.
-This reference details each class, method, and enum available in the asposeocr package.
+The asposeocr namespace groups the primary OCR engine, image preprocessing tools, and resource handling classes.
+Refer to AsposeOcr for text extraction, ImageProcessing for image preparation, and Resources for language packs and assets.

 ## Classes